t3l3machus/BabelStrike/README.md

 {f} = first letter of Name, {fi} = first two letters of Name ...
 {l} = first letter of Lastname, {la} = first two letters of Lastname ...

+**The rules can be automatically aplied to the reversed version of the full name as well, by using [-a].**

 |                          |                 |                |            |                |
 | :----------------------: |:---------------:|:--------------:| :--------: | :------------: |
 | {firstname}{lastname}    | {f}{l}          | {lastname}{f}    | {f}{la}  | {firstname}    |